A unified model for the co-evolution of galaxies and their circumgalactic medium: the relative roles of turbulence and

 The metal accretion rate into the halo is assumed to be

 where $Z_{\rm in,halo}$ is a free parameter for the inflow metallicity.
 For pristine accretion, this would be $Z_{\rm in,halo}=0$ although we expect some pre-enrichment from recycling of galactic winds and/or outflows from nearby halos.
 Note that some SAMs model a separate ``ejected'' component into which they deposit winds and metals ejected from halos, and then compute the recycling rate of this ejected gas back into the halo \citep{henriques13,white15}.
-However this introduces additional complications such as wind escape fractions, mass-dependent recycling times, and contribution of additional metals beyond that produced by the central halo (such as by nearby halos) that we defer to future work.
+However this introduces additional complications such as wind escape fractions, mass-dependent recycling times, and contribution of additional metals beyond those produced by the central galaxy that we do not include in this work.

 The metal accretion rate into the ISM from CGM cooling is taken to be proportional to the CGM metallicity: